ru-ace/dell-fan-mon/readme.md

   - *mode* 0: use dell-smm-hwmon(i8k) kernel module.
 This mode is more safety and can be used by unprivileged user.

   - *mode* 1: use direct SMM BIOS calls.
-USE ON YOUR OWN RISK.
-To use this mode, dell-fan-mon needs root privileges.
+To use this mode, dell-fan-mon needs root privileges. (default)

 ### DISABLE BIOS FAN CONTROL

-USE ON YOUR OWN RISK.
 dell-fan-mon can try disable BIOS fan control with two methods(**--bios\_disable\_method** \<*method*\>):